How Beautiful Life Can Be

 How Beautiful Life Can Be is the debut studio album by the English indie rock band the Lathums, released on 24 September 2021 by record label Island Records.
 The album debuted at number one on the UK Albums Chart on 1 October 2021.

-Background
+Title and background

+The title of the album came from the fourth track on the album, which was inspired by Moore's mother, Anne.
+According to Moore, he told her to 'stop talking' and to 'hold onto those thoughts for one second'.
+He went to grab his guitar and began writing the song, which would later be fitted onto the track listing on the album.

 The band's producer, the Coral's James Skelly, helped create the album, which featured some of the band's singles from 2019 and 2021.
 He also helped produce new songs that would appear on their debut album.
 Alex Moore mentioned in an interview on Radio X that during the lockdown, where they were able to socially distance from one another, they started playing the song "Circles of Faith", which they decided would be the opening track for their debut album.
 It was the first song recorded for How Beautiful Life Can Be.
+The track listing consists of some previously released songs and brand new songs recorded for the album.
+One track that was omitted from the list was All My Life, which Skelly had recorded, prior to the album's release.

+Release

+The album was released on 24 September 2021 by the label Island Records.

+Three days after the release date, an extended edition was released exclusively to Apple Music, with previously released songs.
+A month later, the band released a deluxe version of the album, with each track getting an acoustic rendition, while the title track had an acapella version.

+How Beautiful Life Can Be peaked at number one in the UK Albums Chart.
+The album has been certified Silver in the UK on 22 March 2024, three years after the album's initial release date.